brevis-network/prover-network-contracts/scripts/README.md

 This directory contains deployment scripts for the Brevis Prover Network contracts including both the staking system and market contracts.

-> **⚠️ TODO**: Migrate to OpenZeppelin v4 upgradeable deployment to enable shared ProxyAdmin across all proxy contracts.

 ## Table of Contents

 - [1.
 Overview](#1-overview)